r-lib/styler/README.md

 ```

 If you don’t use styler interactively (i.e. not from the R prompt or
-RStudio Addin), make sure you authorize `{R.cache}` once to set up a
+RStudio Addin), make sure you authorize the R package R.cache once to
-permanent cache.
-If you use it interactively, you will be asked to grant
+set up a permanent cache.
+If you use it interactively, you will be asked
-this permission once.
+to grant this permission once.
 See `?caching` for details.

 ## Documentation